esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 Transient data:

+* Mnesia - as a highly available and distributed database we highly recommend Mnesia (over Redis) for storing **transient** data.
+Being an Erlang-based database, it's the default persistance option for most modules in MongooseIM.
+**Warning**: we **strongly recommend** keeping **persistent** data in an external DB (RDBMS or Riak) for production.
+Mnesia is not suitable for the volumes of **persistent** data which some modules may require.
+Sooner or later a migration will be needed which may be painful.
+It is possible to store all data in Mnesia, but only for playing purposes, not for any serious use.

 * Redis - A fantastic choice for storing live data.
 It's highly scalable and it can be easily shared by multiple MongooseIM nodes.
 Additionally, Redis' great performance make it an excellent choice for storing `users session` data.
 Let's speed up.

-* Mnesia - as a highly available and distributed database we also recommend Mnesia (over Redis) for storing **transient** data.
-Being an Erlang-based database it's the default persistance option for most modules in MongooseIM.
-So join the cluster.
-But beware: we **strongly recommend** keeping **persistent** data in an external DB (RDBMS or Riak) for production.
-Mnesia is not suitable for the volumes of **persistent** data which some modules may require.
-Sooner or later a migration will be needed which may be painful.
+We recommend caution, since it has not yet been widely tested in production.

 Persistent Data: